 What is Armie Hammer's Net Worth and Salary?

-Armie Hammer is an American actor who has a net worth of $100 thousand.
+Armie Hammer is an American actor who has a net worth of $10 thousand.
 Armie Hammer first became widely famous after portraying the identical Wiklevoss twins in David Fincher's movie "The Social Network" (2010).
 Armie's first acting role was Student #2 on an episode on the Emmy-winning FOX sitcom "Arrested Development," and he also guest-starred on "Veronica Mars" (2006) and "Desperate Housewives" (2007) before landing the role of televangelist Billy Graham in 2008's "Billy: The Early Years."

 Armie Hammer has since gone on to appear in movies such as "J. Edgar" (2011), "Mirror Mirror" (2012), "The Lone Ranger" (2013), and "The Man from U.N.C.L.E."
 (2015).
-In 2017, he starred in the critically-acclaimed film "Call Me by Your Name," which earned him numerous Best Supporting Actor award nominations.
+In 2017, he starred in the critically acclaimed film "Call Me by Your Name," which earned him numerous Best Supporting Actor award nominations.

-Is Armie Hammer Broke?
+Armie Hammer Financial Problems

-In July 2022, reports surfaced that Armie Hammer was working as a concierge/time share salesperson at a resort in the Cayman Islands.
-At first the reports we denied by the hotel staff but within a few days the reports seemed to be re-confirmed, with an anonymous source telling Variety:
+In July 2022, reports surfaced that Armie Hammer was working as a concierge/timeshare salesperson at a resort in the Cayman Islands.
+At first, the reports we denied by the hotel staff, but within a few days, the reports seemed to be re-confirmed, with an anonymous source telling Variety:

 Hammer apparently has also worked as an apartment complex manager in the Caymans, which is where he spent much of his childhood and where his wife and children moved in the wake of his controversies which we discuss in greater detail later in this article.